Sign In Forgot Password

 Past Programming

-On the Ground Conversations about lsrael with Renowned Israel Educator Mike Hollander
+ON-THE-GROUND Conversations about ISRAEL with Renowned Israel Educator Mike Hollander

 Recordings: Session 1 Session 2 Session 3 Session 4

-From Exile to Start-Up Nation - A Six-Part History of Zionism and Israel with Renowned Israel Eductator Mike Hollander
+From Exile to Start-Up Nation: A Six-Part History of Zionism and Israel with Renowned Israel Educator Mike Hollander

-The War of Return: How Western Indulgence of the Palestinian Dream Has Obstructed the Path to Peace, Rabbi Greene discusses this book with author, Dr. Einat Wilf
+The War of Return: How Western Indulgence of the Palestinian Dream Has Obstructed the Path to Peace

 Click here to view the recording.